 Skip to main content

-• The metric that measures what you charge for (API calls, storage GB, and so on).
+• The metric that measures what you charge for (API calls, storage GB).

 • The customer’s subscription that determines their pricing plan and billing cycle.